freme-project/freme-project.github.io/_pages/knowledge-base/eInternationalization.md

 This section explains how the e-Internationalization service implements this functionality.

-When converting a HTML file to NIF a second NIF file is produced, containing a context that also includes markups.
-Let’s call such a file “skeleton”.
+In HTML to NIF conversion two temporary NIF files are created.
+The first is a NIF file containing just the plain text of the HTML.
+The second file contains a context that also includes markups.
+Let’s call the latter “skeleton”.
 The skeleton file is locally saved while the first NIF file (without markups) is submitted to enriching FREME e-services.
 Then the enriched NIF file and the skeleton file are submitted to the e-Internationalization service which returns the original HTML document with the addition of enrichment annotations.

 ### Roundtripping example

-A HTML file is converted to NIF and enriched with the e-Entity service.
+an HTML file is converted to NIF and enriched with the e-Entity service.
 Finally it is converted back to the original format.

 Original HTML file